-Proposed time-varying adjustments for both analyses will include post-index date data, i.e. treatment with levothyroxine for developed hypothyroidism, logTSH levels, and informative observations of number of GP visits in a unit of time.
-To allow for the fact that patients may die, a competing risks approach will be adopted for estimating comparative incidences for non-fatal events to allow for the impact of mortality as a competing risk.22
+Proposed time-varying adjustments for both analyses will include postindex date data, that is, treatment with levothyroxine for developed hypothyroidism, logTSH levels and informative observations of number of GP visits in a unit of time.
+To allow for the fact that patients may die, a competing risks approach will be adopted for estimating comparative incidences for non-fatal events to allow for the impact of mortality as a competing risk.
+22